AdobeDocs/experience-manager-cloud-service.en/help/journey-onboarding/developers.md

 ## Prerequisites {#prerequisites}

-Before you begin the tasks described in this document as a developer or deployment manager, ensure that your system administrator has completed all the step in this onboarding journey.
+Before you begin the tasks described in this document as a developer or deployment manager, ensure that your system administrator has completed all the steps in this onboarding journey.
 This means that:

 * Your system administrator has assigned developers and deployment managers to their respective product profiles.
 * Developers must additionally be assigned to **AEM Users** or **AEM Administrators** product profiles in order to also use AEM.